top of page

 Untitled

-Morris history is not always clear, but some think clashing together sticks (same as hankies and bells) where used to ward off evil spirits 🌚 they certainly help us bring the energy!
+Morris history is not always clear, but some think clashing together sticks (same as hankies and bells) were used to ward off evil spirits 🌚 they certainly help us bring the energy!

 Untitled